Darkempire78/OpenCalc/README.md

 ## :book: Features

-* Dark, Light and Amoled theme
+* Dark, Light, Amoled and Material You theme
 * Scientific mode
 * Portrait and landscape orientation
 * More...